Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 5. Sagres has a rich history

-The Fortaleza de Sagres is also located around here, so you can head here before sitting back to enjoy the sunset.
-Built in the 25th century, this fortress holds a lot of history.
-Sagres stands as a place of historical significance, deeply intertwined with Prince Henry the Navigator and Portugal’s Age of Exploration.
+The Sagres Fortress, also known as Fortaleza de Sagres, is located near the Cabo São Vicente, so you can head here before sitting back to enjoy the sunset.
+Built in the 15th century, this fortress holds a lot of history.
+Sagres is a place of historical significance, deeply intertwined with Prince Henry the Navigator and Portugal’s Age of Exploration.

 This coastal town played a pivotal role in shaping the course of maritime history.
 It is a testament to the region’s storied past, inviting visitors to step back in time and immerse themselves in its historical significance.
 It’s possible to enter for a small fee.